-Maintain and/or increase public understanding and political support for our agency and Utah's wildlife.
+Increase public understanding and political support for our agency and active wildlife management in Utah.

 Conserve, enhance and actively manage Utah's protected wildlife populations, their habitats and the water resources they rely on, using the best available science.

 Increase, decrease or maintain wildlife populations, as needed, to meet the objectives in our management plans.

 Maintain existing wildlife habitat and increase the quality of critical habitats and watersheds throughout the state.

-Increase our knowledge of crucial fish and wildlife habitats and migration patterns.
+Increase our knowledge of crucial wildlife habitats and migration patterns.

 Conduct management work to help prevent species of concern from being federally listed as threatened or endangered, and work to delist those species that are currently listed.

 Improve public safety by decreasing wildlife-vehicle collisions and dangerous wildlife encounters for people who live, travel and recreate in Utah.